fredericbarrau/vault-playground/transit/encrypt-with-transit/README.md

 => Data will be **encrypted** with a new key

-Chech the number of currently encryption keys :
+Chech the number of current encryption keys :

 ```console
 $ vault read -format=json -field=keys transit/keys/my_application